MaestSi/ONTrack/README.md

 Outputs:
 * \<MetatONTrack_output\>: directory containing fastq and fasta files for running the **ONTrack.R** script
-* \<MetatONTrack_output_logs\>: directory containing txt files storing read IDs corresponding to each species, a "sample_name"\_Blast_species_counts.txt file storing the number of reads supporting each species and some other temporary files
+* \<MetatONTrack_output_logs\>: directory containing txt files storing read IDs corresponding to each species, a "sample_name"\_Blast_species_counts.txt file storing the number of reads supporting each species, "sample_name"\_Blast_genera_counts.txt file storing the number of reads supporting each genus and some other temporary files

 ## Citation